The Legends stole the show at the 2018 PFA Scotland Player of the Year Awards Dinner.

 Despite very fierce competition, Celtic took the honours in the Young Player Category with Kieran Tierney completing his own personal treble.
 The 20 year old also won Sky Sports Goal of the Season for his strike against Kilmarnock.

 Parkhead captain Scott Brown was crowned Player of the Year making him only the second player ever to lift the Award twice - the other being Henrik Larsson.

-Voted for by the players themselves, it is recognised as the main annual awards event in the diaries of leading sporting, corporate and media figures.
+Voted for by the players themselves, the PFA Awards are recognised as the main annual awards event in the diaries of leading sporting, corporate and media figures.